corndeladmin/tech-docs/src/js/instance-methods.md

 ## Calling other methods

-The last thing we need to know about methods is that they can call eachother using the `this` key word.
+The last thing we need to know about methods is that they can call each other using the `this` key word.

 ::: code-group